pwighton/ci-qms/QM-001--QualityManual.md

 Section 9.1, ICH E6(R2) Section 5.18, ICH E8(R1) Sections 6.2.1 and 6.2.3 and
 applicable regulatory guidance documents.

-All monitoring and oversight activities related to *clinical investigations* **SHALL** be performed and documented in accordance with the Monitoring and Oversight Procedure, SOP-009.
+All monitoring and oversight activities related to *observational studies* **SHALL** be performed and documented in accordance with the Monitoring and Oversight Procedure, SOP-009.

-### 8.2 Control of Nonconforming Clinical Investigation Activities
+### 8.2 Control of Nonconforming Activities
 ----------------------------------------------------------------------

-__NewInstitue__ **SHALL** establish and maintain a Control of Nonconforming Clinical Investigation Activities procedure that provides for identification, review, and disposition of protocol deviations, GCP violations, and other nonconforming activities and minimally addresses applicable sections of ISO-9001:2015 Section 10.2 and ICH E6(R2) Section 5.20.
+__NewInstitue__ **SHALL** establish and maintain a Control of Nonconforming Activities procedure that provides for identification, review, and disposition of protocol deviations, GCP violations, and other nonconforming activities and minimally addresses applicable sections of ISO-9001:2015 Section 10.2 and ICH E6(R2) Section 5.20.

-This procedure **SHALL** ensure that __NewInstitue__ and its outsourced service providers have an effective system to prevent continuation of nonconforming *clinical investigation* activities.
+This procedure **SHALL** ensure that __NewInstitue__ and its outsourced service providers have an effective system to prevent continuation of nonconforming *observational study* activities.

-Control of nonconforming *clinical investigation* activities **SHALL** be performed and documented in accordance with the Control of Nonconforming Clinical Investigation Activities Procedure, SOP-010.
+Control of nonconforming *observational study* activities **SHALL** be performed and documented in accordance with the Control of Nonconforming Observational Study Activities Procedure, SOP-010.

 ### 8.3 Corrective and Preventive Action (CAPA)
 ----------------------------------------------------------------------